Kareem Hunt Loses Under Armour Endorsement Amid Hotel Assault Controversy

 — Business Journals (@bizjournals) December 1, 2018

-In the explanation that was put out to detail the franchise’s reason for moving so quickly, a spokesperson for the Chiefs told the press that Hunt’s lack of transparency and truthfulness was the deciding factor in their decision.
+In the explanation that was put out to detail the franchise’s reason for moving so quickly, a spokesperson for the Chiefs told the press that Hunt’s lack of transparency and truthfulness were the deciding factors in their decision.

 The Chiefs, the NFL, and Cleveland authorities have all been under the microscope, with the public trying to get to the bottom of why the 23-year-old Toledo alum was allowed to continue playing in spite of an ongoing investigation into such a violent exchange.
 Each of the aforementioned parties have given the excuse that they hadn’t actually seen the recording up until this point, with Cleveland police defending that they never bothered to look into it because the incident resulted in a mere misdemeanor, according to Total Pro Sports.